The Necessary Desperation {bonus}

 But even with all this going on, even with our plodding effort to raise our children in God’s ways, we are powerless to incline their hearts to him.
 We cannot get inside them.
 We cannot make them love Jesus.
 We can’t shortcut sanctification.
 Our mothering cannot do the work of Father, Son and Spirit in our children.

 By the time our children are young adults, we are no longer at the centre of their discipleship.
 We still have a place, but it’s further out.
 Everything we’ve taught our dependent children about belonging to Jesus needs to be tested in real trials, to see what holds when home is no longer the weight-bearing beam of their life.
-This testing, this proving of dependence on God—not mum and dad—must happen.
+This testing, this proving of dependence on God—not Mum and Dad—must happen.
 It comes differently for each person.
 Through suffering, some children face it early in life.
 One way or another, the Great Desperation has to come.
 The question is being asked and answered: will our children persevere to love Jesus when they no longer lean on us?
 Will they love Jesus when it feels like a cross to follow him?
-Will we love Jesus even when our powerlessness is exposed?
+Will we parents love Jesus even when our powerlessness is exposed?
 Was it God’s glory or ours that we were invested in?
 If it’s God’s glory, we will be willing to be shown as inglorious.

 As I mentioned in the last article, God will be glorified in our mothering, because he will be glorified in all things.
 But to be glorified among his people, Jesus has to be loved.
 Jesus must be prized.
 Jesus’ sufficiency to achieve everything we cannot must be made plain.
 Jesus’ brilliance is better seen when we and our children are seen for what we are.